photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 ### Disable Darktable

-When disabled Darktable won't be used for RAW conversion.
+If this feature is disabled, [Darktable](https://www.darktable.org/) will not be used for RAW conversion.

 The corresponding [config toggle](../../getting-started/config-options.md) is `PHOTOPRISM_DISABLE_DARKTABLE`.

 ### Disable RawTherapee

-When disabled RawTherapee won't be used for RAW conversion.
+If this feature is disabled, [RawTherapee](https://www.rawtherapee.com/) is not used for RAW conversion.

 The corresponding [config toggle](../../getting-started/config-options.md) is `PHOTOPRISM_DISABLE_RAWTHERAPEE`.

 ### Disable FFmpeg

-When disabled FFmpeg won't be used for video transcoding.
+If this feature is disabled, [FFmpeg](https://www.ffmpeg.org/documentation.html) is not used to transcode videos or extract still images for thumbnail creation, and indexing or importing video files is not possible.

 The corresponding [config toggle](../../getting-started/config-options.md) is `PHOTOPRISM_DISABLE_FFMPEG`.